brightbox/docs.brightbox.com/content/guides/cli/port-translation.md

 ![](/images/port-translators-2443.png)

-Now if we update the dns for <code>dogs.com</code> to point at this second IP and then <code>dogs.com</code> is live too!
+Now if we update the DNS for <code>dogs.com</code> to point at this second IP, then <code>dogs.com</code> is live too!

-Port translators are associated with the Cloud IP, so when you move the IP to a new server the translators move with it.
-You can see them listed using the <code>brightbox-cloudips show</code> command:
+You can view the port translators for a particular Cloud IP using the
+<code>brightbox-cloudips show</code> command:

     $ brightbox-cloudips show cip-dnx8z